stashed/docs/docs/guides/latest/hooks/overview.md

 <figcaption align="center">Fig: Hook Execution flow in sidecar model</figcaption>
 </figure>

-**Job Model :** In Job model, `HTTPGetAction`, `HTTPPostAction` and `TCPSocketAction` are executed by the backup/restore job.
-However, the `ExecAction` is executed in the targeted application pod.
+**Job Model :** In Job model, `httpGet`, `httpPost` and `tcpSocket` are executed by the backup/restore job.
+However, the `exec` is executed in the targeted application pod.
 In order to determine the targeted application pod, Stash uses the `Service` specified in the respective `AppBinding` crd.
 It first determines the endpoints of the Service.
 Then, it executes  the hook into one of the pod pointed by those endpoints.
-Hence, if the `AppBinding` does not have the respective `Service` name specified, it is not possible for Stash to execute the `ExecAction` hook.
+Hence, if the `AppBinding` does not have the respective `Service` name specified, it is not possible for Stash to execute the `exec` hook.

 The hook execution flow in job model is shown in the following diagram: